sstaub/Ticker/README.md

 Returns the state of the Ticker.

 **uint32_t elapsed()**<br>
-Returns the time passed since the last tick.
+Returns the time passed since the last tick, ms or us depending from the resolution.

 **uint16_t counter()**<br>
-Get the number of executed callbacks.
+Returns the number of executed callbacks.